Learn

 Dividend Investing: Yield, Payout Ratio, and DRIP Explained

-Dividend investing generates passive income from stock ownership.
-Learn about dividend yield, payout ratios, DRIP plans, and realistic income expectations.
+Dividend investing generates passive income from stock ownership — dividend yield, payout ratios, DRIP plans, and realistic income expectations.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Dividend investing is the closest thing to a money printer that actually works.
 You buy shares of companies that pay you cash every quarter just for holding them.
 No selling required.
 No timing the market.
-You get paid while you sleep; and if you reinvest those payments, the compounding gets absurd over time.
+You get paid while you sleep, and if you reinvest those payments, the compounding gets absurd over time.

 A dividend is a cash payment a company makes to its shareholders out of its profits.
 When a company earns more than it needs to reinvest in the business, it has two choices: buy back shares or pay dividends.
 Many established companies do both.